 See a video of Assemblymember Arambula’s presentation.

 This convening launched Round 3, with more than 100 San Joaquin Valley Health Fund partners from 69 funded organizations as well as funding partners.
 Participants networked and found partnership opportunities, and developed S.M.A.R.T.
 Goals for 11 policy areas to pursue in partnership and implement through the SJVHF Policy

 See the highlight video.

-The first annual Equity on the Mall was an empowering day at the California State Capitol.
+The first annual Equity on the Mall was an empowering day at the Capitol.
 More than 1,000 residents and advocates from the San Joaquin Valley Health Fund joined state leaders to raise their voices for a “golden state for all”.
 The day included remarks by elected representatives and community leaders, music, spoken word and an equity platform on issues impacting communities.

 Grantee and funding partners met at the Merced Multicultural Arts Center to discuss how communities can be engaged in their own transformation.
 Partners identified priorities for collective action in the areas of education, equitable land use planning, healthy food, healthy living environments and immigration.
 Learning sessions included advocacy 101 training, a guide to the county budget process and mock legislative visits.

 This convening launched Round 2 and included discussions on building a movement for health and racial equity in schools, legal tips for nonprofit advocacy and engaging in bolder advocacy together.
 Topics included disrupting the school-to-prison pipeline, protecting children from pesticide exposure and data disaggregation.
 Partners also discussed steps for moving together as a cohort toward a regional policy agenda.